gundamMC/animius/docs/network/overview.md

 ## Server

-The server has the same requirements as using the python console, with an addition of networking. (still writing the script)
+The server has the same requirements as using the python console, with addition of networking. (still writing the script)

 ## Client

 The client has no requirements other than networking.
 Python is not needed.
 To communicate with the server, simply use TCP messages.
-Although it is recommened for security, the client and the server are not required to be on the same network.
+Although it is recommended for security, the client and the server are not required to be on the same network.

 See [(gundamMC/Waifu-GUI)](https://github.com/gundamMC/waifu-gui) for a C# WPF example.